helidon-io/helidon/docs/mp/integrations/neo4j.md

     }
 }
 ```
+1. `Neo4j` driver constructor injection
+2. Use of `Neo4j` driver to extract all Movies
 <!--@mdc :: -->

-- `Neo4j` driver constructor injection
-- Use of `Neo4j` driver to extract all Movies

-Movies can now be returned as JSON objects:

 ```java
 @GET